 Indiana’s first zoo sits in the heart of South Bend.
 It’s home to more than 500 animals and hosts a series of special events throughout the fall, including a family friendly trick-or-treating night.
 Find out more about the Potawatomi Zoo in our guide.

 Fall is an ideal time to explore The Bend on a bicycle.

 No need to bring one of your own.
 Try a Lime Bike instead.
 Just download the app on your smart phone, link a credit card, scan the code on the back of the bike and you’re ready to ride.
-It costs $1 for every 30 minutes.
+It costs $1 to unlock the bike and 5 cents per minute of the ride.
 Let the wind blow through your hair as you cruise along the St. Joseph River in downtown South Bend or take a tour of Notre Dame’s campus.
 Once you’re done, park the bike wherever you’d like and lock the back wheel to end your ride.